christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 <img src="{{ site.url }}/img/deeplearningcourse/DL32.png">

+**Exercise**: program a training loop with Keras, Tensorflow, CNTK, MXNet

 # Modules

 A module is an object to learn specifically designed for deep learning neural networks.